anttijuu/O3-chat-client/README.md

 1. You will likely get a warning about non secure certificate.
 1. View the certificate (see link below for browser specific info), either from the warning or by clicking the browser's lock symbol to view the site certificate.
 1. When viewing the certificate, you then save it to the local computer.
 How this happens depends on the browser, so see the link below.
-1. Save the certificate as `locahost.cer` to the *client* app source directory.
+1. Save the certificate as `locahost.cer` to the client app source directory, for example.

 For browser specific instructions on how to do this, check out [this link](https://www.shellhacks.com/get-ssl-certificate-from-server-site-url-export-download/).

+Below you can read how to run the client either form terminal or from within VS Code.

 ## Running the client from terminal